HavenDV/H.Pipes/README.md

 *  Automatically waiting for a server pipe creating when client connecting
 *  Automatic reconnect with a given interval and at each `client.WriteAsync`, if necessary
 *  Supports variable formatters, default - BinaryFormatter which uses System.Runtime.Serialization.BinaryFormatter inside
-*  Also available ready formatters in separate nuget packages: H.Pipes.Json and H.Pipes.Wire
+*  Also available ready formatters in separate nuget packages: H.Formatters.Json and H.Formatters.Wire

 ## Usage